robconery/blog/_posts/2012-04-17-17-leaving-your-mark.md

 I think Phil's right.
 But it brings up a question: *when you write code, how many errors do you write per hour?* And, more importantly, how do you know they're there and then fix them?

 ## Forged From The Fiery Pits of Exception Hell
-Think of all the code you've written over the years - Javascript, Ruby, PHP, C# - whatever.
+Think of all the code you've written over the years - JavaScript, Ruby, PHP, C# - whatever.
 Where is it now?
 How many bugs, logic errors and overall madness have you given birth to?

 About 1 time out of 9 I can write a routine that works the first time.
 And when that happens I usually let out a "YIP!" - and then immediately distrust whatever it was that I wrote.